-The first Rebecca Vassie Memorial Award comprised a bursary of £1,200, plus printing, exhibition and mentoring, for an emerging photographer to complete a narrative photography project with a strong social or political context.
-The award was granted to James Arthur Allen in November 2016 for his project documenting the lives and traditions of the ethnic Circassian population in Israel.
+The first Rebecca Vassie Memorial Award comprised a bursary of £1,200, plus printing and mentoring, for an emerging photographer to complete a narrative photography project with a strong social or political context.
+The award was granted to James Arthur Allen in November 2016 for his project to document the lives and traditions of the ethnic Circassian population in Israel.

-The judges – who included Karen McQuaid, senior curator at the Photographers’ Gallery and Matthew Tucker, UK Picture Editor at BuzzFeed – were impressed by James’s detailed knowledge of the complex history of the Circassians, who were expelled from their country in the nineteenth century after the Russian-Circassian War, and the contacts he’d developed in the region.
+The judges – who included Karen McQuaid, senior curator at the Photographers’ Gallery and Matthew Tucker, formerly at BuzzFeed and now the BBC – were impressed by James’s detailed knowledge of the complex history of the Circassians, who were expelled from their country in the nineteenth century after the Russian-Circassian War, and the contacts he’d developed in the region.

 Two further applications were highly commended: David Shaw for his proposal exploring racial divides in Oldham, and Tracey Paddison for her project following a non-binary person through gender reassignment.
 In addition, shortlisted applicant Joseph Fox received a commission from BuzzFeed as a result of his submission.